Binet's factorial series and extensions to Laplace transforms: Abstract

-After a brief review of the Binet function $\mu\left( z\right) $, several properties of the Binet polynomials $b_{m}\left( \alpha\right) $ are presented.
-We compute the corresponding factorial series for the derivatives of the Binet function and apply those series to the digamma and polygamma functions.
-We compare Binet's generalized factorial series with Stirling's \emph{asymptotic} expansion and demonstrate by a numerical example that, with a same number of terms evaluated, the Binet generalized factorial series with an optimized value of $\alpha$ can beat the best possible accuracy of Stirling's expansion.
+After a review of the Binet function $\mu\left( z\right) $ and Gilbert's investigations of $\mu\left( z\right) $, several properties of the Binet polynomials $b_{m}\left( \alpha\right) $ are presented.
+We compare Gilbert's generalized factorial series with Stirling's \emph{asymptotic} expansion and demonstrate by a numerical example that, with a same number of terms evaluated, the Gilbert generalized factorial series with an optimized value of $\alpha$ can beat the best possible accuracy of Stirling's expansion.
 Finally, we extend Binet's method to factorial series of Laplace transforms.